nslay/bleak/README.md

 ```
 **NOTE**: This is a simplified explanation of InnerProduct in bleak.
 It can handle more than 2D tensors!

+Notice that the input and output names can be arbitrarily chosen by the subgraph author through `this.name`.
 Now, I can use `SGInnerProduct` as a kind of vertex type.
 For example, I might define a logistic regressor training graph for the [iris](https://archive.ics.uci.edu/ml/datasets/Iris) data set as follows
 ```
 batchSize=16;
 numFeatures = 4;